rmsk2/pgz2flash/README.md

     	Show version information
 ```

-Use `-pgz` to specify the file in which the PGZ program which you want to convert is stored.
+Use `-pgz` or `-basic` to specify the file in which the program which you want to convert is stored.
 The option `-name` can be used to determine the
 name by which the KUP is listed via `lsf` in DOS.
 This name must also be used to start the KUP.
 I.e. when the string `test` is used
 as the value of the `-name` option the program must be started as `/test`.
 The value of `-desc` can be used to define the program description
 shown by `lsf`. `-out` sets the name of the file in which the conversion result is stored.
 Before you can run the resulting KUP you have to write
 it either to onboard flash via `FoenixMgr` or to a flash cartridge via `fcart`.
 The created KUPs are agnostic with respect to their storage
 location in flash memory.
 The `-version` option can be used to retrieve version information about your copy of `pgz2flash`.
 If you intend to write
-the transformation result to onboard flash via `FoenixMgr` you will need separate 8K flash blocks instead of a single cartridge image which is
+the transformation result to onboard flash via `FoenixMgr` you will need separate files each representing an 8K flash block instead of a single cartridge
-required by `fcart`.
+image which is required by `fcart`.
 Use the option `-onboard` to create the KUP as a collection of 8K blocks which can be processed by `FoenixMgr`.
-The value
-of the option `-out` is used to determine the names of the individual blocks and the csv file to control `FoenixMgr`.
+In this case the value of the option `-out` is used as a prefix when determining the file names of the individual blocks and the csv file which controls
+`FoenixMgr`.

 When you run `pgz2flash`, information about the structure of the PGZ file which is to be converted is shown.
 Additionally information about the
 copy operations (or copy instructions) performed by the loader program are shown.
 As an example here the data printed when transforming the